Audio Generation with Multiple Conditional Diffusion Model: Method

+where $\epsilon_{\theta}$ is the $(t, \mathbf{c}_{\text{text}}, \mathbf{c}_{\text{control}})$-conditioned noise estimation.
 The LDM architecture primarily relies on a U-Net~\cite{yang2022diffsound} with a cross attention mechanism~\cite{vaswani2017attention} comprising a series of ResNet~\cite{he2016resnet} and Transformer blocks~\cite{vaswani2017attention}.
 Similarly to the standard diffusion model, it takes the noised mel embedding $\mathbf{x}_{t}$ and time step $t$ as input conditioned by the text embedding $\mathbf{c}_{\text{text}}$ to predict the noise estimation $\epsilon_{\theta}$.
-Within each transformer block, a cross attention layer is incorporated to fuse the time step $t$ and text embedding $\mathbf{c}_{\text{text}}$.
-In order to preserve the generation capability of the original TTA model, we freeze the parameters of each layer in the U-Net.
+Within each Transformer block, a cross attention layer is incorporated to fuse the time step $t$ and text embedding $\mathbf{c}_{\text{text}}$.
+In order to preserve the generation capability of the original TTA model, we freeze the parameters of each layer of the U-Net.